gdraheim/docker-mirror-packages-repo/DISKBASE.md

 As a result it will print out the values needed for `docker_mirror.ini`.

+Note that you can not directly mount the sync-dirs.
+They are broken into multiple pieces ('base' and 'update' repos) and their metadata index is often broken.
+This is fixed when copying the data into the container -or- when the '.disk' directory is created.
+The rpm/deb files themselves are hardlinked into the '.disk' directory.

 ## docker_mirror.ini

 The `docker_mirror.ini` can hold overrides that are used to start a repo-container